Dean and Leadership

 Robert M. Chesney

-Associate Dean for Academic Affairs & Charles I. Francis Professor in Law
+Associate Dean for Academic Affairs & Angus G. Wynne, Sr. Professor in Civil Jurisprudence

 Eden E. Harrington